-We have acted as special Arizona counsel for TAGWORKS, L.L.C., an Arizona limited liability company (the "Arizona Guarantor"), in connection with the Registration Statement on Form S-4 (the "Registration Statement") for The Hillman Group, Inc., a Delaware corporation (the 'Company"), The Hillman Companies, Inc., a Delaware corporation and indirect parent of the Company, as a guarantor (the 'Parent Guarantor"), the Arizona Guarantor, and the other subsidiaries of the Parent Guarantor named therein as guarantors (together with the Parent Guarantor and the Arizona Guarantor, the "Guarantors"), filed with the Securities and Exchange Commission pursuant to the Securities Act of 1933, as amended (the "Securities Act"), and the rules and regulations thereunder.
-You have asked us to furnish our opinions as to cratian matters relating to the securities being registered under the Registration Statement.
-The Registration Statement relates to the registration under the Securities Act of the Company's \$50,000,000 aggregate principal amount of 10.875% Senior Notes due 2018 (the "Exchange Notes") and to the guarantees of the Exchange Notes by the Guarantors (the 'Guarantees"), to be confirmed by Notations of Guarantee of the Guarantors endorsed on the Exchange Notes (the "Exchange Notations of Guarantee").
+We have acted as special Arizona counsel for TAGWORKS, L.L.C., an Arizona limited liability company (the "Arizona Guarantor"), in connection with the Registration Statement (Reg.
+No. 333-175527) on Form S-4 as amended by Amendment No. 1 filed on or about October 27, 2011 (together, the "Registration Statement") for The Hillman Group, Inc., a Delaware corporation (the "Company"), The Hillman Companies, Inc., a Delaware corporation and indirect parent of the Company, as a guarantor (the "Parent Guarantor"), the Arizona Guarantor, and the other subsidiaries of the Parent Guarantor named therein as guarantors (together with the Parent Guarantor and the Arizona Guarantor, the "Guarantors"), filed with the Securities and Exchange Commission pursuant to the Securities Act of 1933, as amended (the "Securities Act"), and the rules and regulations thereunder.
+You have asked us to furnish our opinions as to certain matters relating to the securities being registered under the Registration Statement relates to the registration under the Securities Act of the Company's \$50,000,000 aggregate principal amount of 10.875% Senior Notes due 2018 (the "Exchange Notes") and to the guarantees of the Exchange Notes by the Guarantors (the 'Guarantees"), to be confirmed by Notations of Guarantee of the Guarantors endorsed on the Exchange Notes (the "Exchange Notations of Guarantee").

 The Exchange Notes, together with related Exchange Notations of Guarantee endorsed on the Exchange Notes, are to be offered in exchange for the Company's outstanding \$50,000,000 aggregate principal amount of 10.875% Senior Notes due 2018 (the "Initial Notes") together with the initial notations of Guarantee endorsed on the Initial Notes by the Guarantors (the "Initial Notations of Guarantee").
-The Exchange Notes, together with the Exchange Notations of Guarantee endorsed thereon, will be executed, delivered, and issued by the Company and the Guarantors, respectively, in accordance with the terms of the Indenture, dated as of May 28, 2010, as amended by the First Supplemental Indenture thereto, dated as of December 29, 2010, and by the Second Supplemental Indenture thereto, dated as of April 1, 2011 (as so supplemented, the "Indenture"), among the Company, the Guarantors, and Wells Fargo Bank, National Association, as trustee.
+The Exchange Notes, together with the Exchange Notations of Guarantee endorsed thereon, will be executed, delivered, and issued by the Company and the Guarantors, respectively, in accordance with the terms of the Indenture, dated as of May 28, 2010, as amended by the First Supplemental Indenture thereto, dated as of April 1, 2011 (as so supplemented, the "Indenture"), among the Company, the Guarantors, and Wells Fargo Bank, National Association, as trustee.